 I highly recommend two brands when it comes to the best running shoes you can ever find; Asics and Brooks.
 They are durable, comfortable, fit any foot shape perfectly well and you pay for the quality of the shoe and not just for the brand name.

 My number one running shoe which has stood the test of time, no matter how many new shoes are made, is the ASICS Women’s Gel-Venture 6 Running-Shoes, available on Amazon.
 It has the GEL cushioning for shock absorption, breathable and among other features, has the vertical flex grooves for that running on air-like feeling.

-I also love the Brooks Ghost 11.
+I also love the Nike Women’s Revolution 4 Running Shoe.
 It is lightweight, and it is famous for awesome stability as well as the rounded heel which reduces the impact of the strides on your body.
-Grab your pair from Amazon and join the list of other satisfied runners.
+This pair is for you if you are all about aesthetics and functionality.

 2. Shorten your strides

 The second running tip for beginners is to be efficient with your runs by shortening your steps.
 Not only will this help you prevent injury, but it will also, in turn, save you a lot of energy as long strides consume more energy than necessary.

 3. Blister proof your feet